 Add an Authentication Service

-To start, generate a new service called
+Use the CLI to generate a new service called

 src/app/auth.service.ts file inside your code editor and add the following content: